2decomp-fft/2decomp-fft.github.io/docs/source/pages/api_fft.rst

 where ``direction`` can be either ``DECOMP_2D_FFT_FORWARD == -1`` for forward transforms, or ``DECOMP_2D_FFT_BACKWARD == 1`` for backward transforms.
-The input array ``input`` and ``output`` array out are both complex and

-and have to be either a X-pencil/Z-pencil combination or vice versa, depending on the direction of FFT and how the FFT interface is initialised (``PHYSICAL_IN_X``, the default, or ``PHYSICAL_IN_Z`` the optional).
+The input array ``input`` and ``output`` array out are both complex and have to be either a X-pencil/Z-pencil combination or vice versa, depending on the direction of FFT and how the FFT interface is initialised (``PHYSICAL_IN_X``, the default, or ``PHYSICAL_IN_Z`` the optional).

 Real-to-complex & Complex-to-Real Transforms